AEspinosaDev/Greek-Level-AnimationDemo/README.md

 <H2 ALIGN="CENTER">LEVEL DESIGN</H2>
 <p align="center">
 Structure of the level and scrpitded events have been carefully planned in order to achieve a real waltk thorugh a level experience.
-The lightning, postprocessing techniches and overall presentation of the level have also been thoroughly worked on.
+The lightning, postprocessing techniques and overall presentation of the level have also been thoroughly worked on.
   </p>
 <H2 ALIGN="CENTER">3D ART</H2>
 <p align="center">
 The second strong part of this project, along with the procedural animation part, is the 3D art, in which I have worked a lot.
-All that you can see in this demo is not only modelled by me, but also texturized and baked by me, execpt for the jars and water material.
+All you can see in this demo is not only modelled by me, but also texturized and baked by me, execpt for the jars and water material.
 The character is completely sculpted, modelled, rigged and skinned by myself, you can check the model and the high poly baked mesh in my Artstation.
-Much of the materials have been made by making high poly models esculpted in Zbrusz, making them completelly unique.
+Much of the materials have been made by making high poly models esculpted in Zbrush, making them completelly unique.
   </p>
 <br>
 </br>